-Although the RetryConstraint is the default implementation of the Constraint interface, it might not be best one.
-If it is possible, it is better to try to repair an invalid phenotype instead of creating a new one.
-Suppose you need to optimize the fitness function, $f : \mathbb{R}^3 \to \mathbb{R}$, with the following constraints:
+The RetryConstraint is the default implementation of the Constraint interface, but it might not be best one for every given problem.
+If it is possible, it is better to try to repair an invalid Phenotype instead of creating a new one.